-The objective is to characterise the probability to provide a valid solution, and to compare it to the specification (probability better than 95% to provide a valid solution (15 hexa identification provided) for a beacon transmitting with a 37 dBm output power (with a whip antenna) and for satellites passes with elevation above 5°).
+The objective is to characterize the probability to provide a valid solution, and to compare it to the specification (probability better than 95% to provide a valid solution (15 hexa identification provided) for a beacon transmitting with a 37 dBm output power (with a whip antenna) and for satellites passes with elevation above 5°).

-The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator over a 5-day period.
+The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator over a 5-day period (the Toulouse beacon simulator is used for Sarsat satellites).

-B.14.2: Access probability or throughputObjective
+B.14.2: Access probability or throughput

-The objective is to characterise the access probability or throughput, i.e. the probability to retrieve a valid message for each single transmitted message in the same conditions as above.
+The objective is to characterize the access probability or throughput, i.e. the probability to retrieve a valid message for each single transmitted message in the same conditions as above.
 The specification is 75 % at 37 dBm and the target is a value higher than 90%.

-The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator over a 5-day period.
+The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator over a 5-day period (the Toulouse beacon simulator is used for Sarsat satellites).

-B.14.3: Probability to retrieve a complete messageObjective
+B.14.3: Probability to retrieve a complete message

-The objective is to characterise the probability to retrieve a complete message for each transmitted message in the same conditions as above.
+The objective is to characterize the probability to retrieve a complete message for each transmitted message in the same conditions as above.
 There are no specifications for this parameter.

-The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator over a 5-day period.
+The statistical analysis is done through beacon messages transmitted with ~~the Toulouse~~ beacon simulator over a 5-day period (the Toulouse beacon simulator is used for Sarsat satellites).

-B.14.4: Probability of Doppler processingObjective
+B.14.4: Probability of Doppler processing

-The objective is to characterise the probability to retrieve at least 4 beacon bursts per pass, in the same conditions as above.
+The objective is to characterize the probability to retrieve at least 4 beacon bursts per pass, in the same conditions as above.
 The specification is 95 % at 37 dBm.

-The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator over a 5-day period.
+The statistical analysis is done through beacon messages transmitted with ~~the Toulouse~~ beacon simulator over a 5-day period (the Toulouse beacon simulator is used for Sarsat satellites).

-B.14.5: Probability of Doppler location better than 5 kmObjective
+B.14.5: Probability of Doppler location better than 5 km

-The objective is to characterise the probability to provide a Doppler location with an accuracy better than 5 km.
+The objective is to characterize the probability to provide a Doppler location with an accuracy better than 5 km.
 The specification is a probability better than 95% to provide a Doppler location with an accuracy better than 5 km for a beacon transmitting with a 37 dBm output power (with a whip antenna) and for satellites passes with elevation above 5°.

-The statistical analysis is done through beacon messages transmitted with the Toulouse beacon simulator over a 5-day period.
+The statistical analysis is done through beacon messages transmitted with ~~the Toulouse~~ beacon simulator over a 5-day period (the Toulouse beacon simulator is used for Sarsat satellites).